Abdelnaem2002/insurance_data/README.md

 # insurance_data
-This is my first EDA project
+This is my EDA project

 **Project steps: